2023 Ultimate Wheelchair Ramp Guide

 Every home has barriers.
 Getting in the door is usually the first.
-A wheelchair ramp is a viable solution that solves this problem.
-This Ultimate Guide to Wheelchair Ramps will share how to:
+A wheelchair ramp is a viable solution that solves this problem and can eliminate entry barriers.
+In this Ultimate Guide to Wheelchair Ramps we will share how to:

-- Evaluate and design the wheelchair ramp for your need.
+- Evaluate and design the wheelchair ramp for your needs.

 - Understand the rise and slope of a wheelchair ramp.

-- Choose the right type of ramp between threshold ramps, portable ramps, modular ramps, wood ramps, and concrete ramps and when to use them.
+- Learn about the different types of wheelchair ramps, including aluminum modular ramps, threshold ramps, portable ramps, wood ramps, and concrete ramps and when to use them.

 - Key tips including finding the right solution, managing a tight timeline, how to save money, how caregivers can help, and what to choose in common situations.